 Our History

-As demand for scanner time quickly outpaced availability, the need for a dedicated research scanner became evident.
-In 2004, Prof. Dr. Rik Achten, Prof. Dr. Wim Fias, Prof. Dr. Guy Vingerhoets and Prof. Dr. Paul Boon secured funding through the Flemish Government’s “Universitaire impulsfinanciering Zware Apparatuur” program to purchase a dedicated Siemens Trio 3T MRI scanner.
+As demand for scanner time rapidly exceeded availability, the need for a dedicated research scanner became clear.
+In 2004, Prof. Dr. Rik Achten, Prof. Dr. Wim Fias, Prof. Dr. Guy Vingerhoets and Prof. Dr. Paul Boon secured funding through the Flemish Government’s “Universitaire impulsfinanciering Zware Apparatuur” program to purchase a dedicated Siemens MAGNETOM Trio 3T MRI scanner.

-With the inauguration of the scanner on March 3rd 2005, the official name GIfMIGhent Institute for Functional and Metabolic Imaging—was established, formalizing the MR Research Community at Ghent University as a collaborative research unit.
-The four original principal investigators constitued the first management committee.
+With the inauguration of the scanner on 3 March 2005, the name GIfMIGhent Institute for Functional and Metabolic Imaging—was formally adopted, establishing the MR Research Community at Ghent University as a collaborative research unit.
+The four founding principal investigators formed the first management committee.

-Installed in the Department of Radiology at the Ghent University Hospital, the new scanner significantly boosted MR research at Ghent University.
-By offering open access to the MRI scanner during office hours, it attracted a steadily growing community of researchers.
+Installed in the Department of Radiology at Ghent University Hospital, the new scanner substantially boosted MR research at Ghent University.
+Open access to the MRI system during office hours attracted a steadily growing community of researchers.

-In 2007, A new Siemens Trio Tim scanner was installed in a dedicated building on the UZ Gent campus, while the previous scanner was repurposed for clinical use in the Department of Radiology.
-The number of researchers using the facility grew rapidly, resulting in a substantial increase in scientific output.
+In 2007, a new Siemens MAGNETOM Trio Tim was installed in a dedicated research building on the UZ Gent campus, while the previous scanner was reassigned for clinical use in the Department of Radiology.
+This expansion supported a rapidly growing user base and a marked increase in scientific output.

 To meet the growing needs of the research community, the GIfMI operational team was strengthened with experts from diverse disciplines, bringing together expertise in engineering, MR physics, radiography, MR safety, and related fields.

-Over time, the Siemens Trio Tim system was upgraded to a Siemens Prisma Fit, retaining only the main magnet whiel replacing all other components.
-This upgrade introduced cutting-edge technology to the MR research community.
-A major update in 2018 further ensured the scanner remained state-of-the-art.
+Over time, the Siemens Trio Tim system was upgraded to a Siemens MAGNETOM Prisma Fit, retaining only the main magnet while replacing all other components, introducing advanced technology to the MR research community.
+A major update in 2018 further maintained its state-of-the-art status.
 The CORE GIfMI management team continues to maintain and enhance the system through regular hardware and software updates.

 In 2024, GIfMI was officially recognized as a core facility under Ghent University’s guidelines for Core FacilitiesProf.
-Dr. Wim Fias leads the Core, supported by Prof. Dr. Ir.
+Dr. Wim Fias currently leads the core facility, supported by Prof. Dr. Ir.
 Pim Pullens as Facility Manager.
-The recognition marked an important step in professionalizing CORE GIfMI’s services and increasing its visibility in both the academic and commercial MR research communities.
+The recognition marked a significant milestone in professionalizing CORE GIfMI’s services and enhancing its visibility within both the academic and commercial MR research communities.